Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 -   *the program will autostop*, if that feature has been turned on in the wizard.
-If this occurs, the screen will flash red, and a message will appear that says “Autostop activated.
-Discontinue test.”
-The next step for the assessor is to press “Next”‖ to move to the next exercise.
+If this occurs, the screen will flash red, and a message will appear that says "Autostop activated.
+Discontinue test."
+The next step for the assessor is to press "Next"‖ to move to the next exercise.

--   *the timer will run out.* If the timer runs out while the child is still reading, the screen will flash red, and a message to “select the last item read” will appear (see below).
+-   *the timer will run out.* If the timer runs out while the child is still reading, the screen will flash red, and a message to "select the last item read" will appear (see below).
 The enumerator should ask the child to stop reading, then touch the last item attempted by the child when the timer went off.
-If it is necessary to mark the last item read as incorrect, use the “mode” feature (see below).
+If it is necessary to mark the last item read as incorrect, use the "mode" feature (see below).
-    Otherwise, the next step for the assessor is to press the “next” button.
+    Otherwise, the next step for the assessor is to press the "next" button.

 ![](.//media/image62.png)&nbsp;

--   *the assessor will click the stop button.* If a child completes all of the grid items before the allotted time runs out, the assessor will stop the timer by using the “stop” button.
+-   *the assessor will click the stop button.* If a child completes all of the grid items before the allotted time runs out, the assessor will stop the timer by using the "stop" button.
 This will automatically place the ‘Last Item Read’ bracket around the final grid item, as the timer should only be stopped when the child has attempted the final grid item.
 If need be, the ‘Last Item Read’